Polish football in the interwar period: Failure at the 1924 Olympic Games

 In 1924, all efforts of PZPN were directed towards one aim – the 1924 Summer Olympics in Paris.
 Due to this fact, games for national championships did not take place, and manager Adam Obrubański was given a free hand in choosing players that would represent the nation in France.

-Obrubanski, after checking some 40 athletes, chose the roster and went to Stockholm, for the last pre-Olympic friendly.
-However, on 14 May 1924, Poland was routed by the Swedes 1-5 (goal by Mieczysław Batsch).
-With the Games approaching, fans back in the country were uneasy and their worst predictions turned out right.
+Obrubanski, after scouting some 40 athletes, chose the roster and went to Stockholm, for the last pre-Olympic friendly.
+On 14 May 1924, Poland was routed by the Swedes 1-5 (goal by Mieczysław Batsch).
+While the Games were approaching, fans back in Poland were uneasy and their worst expectations turned true.

-Upon arriving at Paris, the Poles found out that they would face Hungary.
-The game, which took place on 26 May 1924 at Stade Bergeyre, was a disaster.
-The white-reds fought hard in the first half, which they lost 0–1.
-Alas, after the break, the Poles lost strength and went down by 0–5.
-The Olympic dream was over, with Uruguay becoming the champion.
+On arrival at Paris, the Poles learned that they would face Hungary on 26 May 1924 at Stade Bergeyre; a disaster.
+The white-reds fought hard in the first half, but were down 1-0.
+After the break, the Poles lost strength and lost 5-0.
+The Olympic dream was over, Uruguay would take home the gold medal.